AutodeskAILab/Fusion360GalleryDataset/tools/segmentation_viewer/README.md

    - `igl`

 ## Notebook
-An example of using the segmentation viewer is included in this [jupyter notebook](tools/segmentation_viewer/segmentation_viewer_demo.ipynb).
+An example of using the segmentation viewer is included in this [jupyter notebook](segmentation_viewer_demo.ipynb).

 ## Extracting html files for every example in the dataset
 Alternatively you may find it useful to extract an html view for each file in the dataset.
-The mesh and associated segmentation are then shown in threesj.
-To extract the html data then run the segmentation viewer as follows.
+The mesh and associated segmentation are then shown in threejs.
+To extract the html data run the segmentation viewer as follows.

 ```
 python -m tools.segmentation_viewer.segmentation_viewer \